truenas/middleware/docs/userguide/freenas_intro.rst

 issued since FreeBSD 9.3 RELEASE.

 * FreeNAS® is now 64-bit only.

+* FreeNAS® is now ZFS only.
+This means that the "UFS Volume Manager" has been removed and disks can no longer be formatted with UFS.
+However, for backwards compatibility, existing UFS-formatted disks can still be imported using "Import Volume" and UFS software RAID volumes can be imported using "Auto Import
+  Volume".

 * There is now only one type of installation file, :file:`.iso`.
 This file can be either burned to CD or written to a USB flash drive.
 This is an installer file as new versions of FreeNAS® must be installed using a menu-driven installer.